Omnichannel vs. Multi-channel: What’s the Difference?

 A self-contained research project that has three distinct elements – a research map, an engagement method and the destination of where the feedback will be actioned such as in a report or integrating with other systems.

-Designing and managing a great omni-channel experience requires a lot of work, research and coordination.
+Deciding to approach the customer experience from an omnichannel vs multi-channel viewpoint is a great first step.
+Designing and managing a great omnichannel experience requires a lot of work, research, and coordination.
 This isn’t something that can be built overnight.
 As with most major projects, start slow, do your due diligence, identify the resources and insights you need, and then determine your next steps from there.

 What’s a good place to start?
 Implementing a Voice of the Customer (VoC) program is a great place to start.
 With a VoC program in place, you can collect customer feedback at each of your channels allows you to keep a finger on the pulse of your customers’ experiences as they move along their customer journey.